Composite Returns and Nonresident Withholding for Pass-Through Entities: Navigating the Multistate Complexities

 - Mechanics of electing and filing composite returns

-- Taxation of disposition of interest by nonresident
+- Taxation of the disposition of interest by nonresident shareholders/partners

 - Tax reporting and planning issues specific to S corporations

-The panel will discuss these and other important questions:
+The panel will discuss these and other essential questions:

 - Which states offer elections other than defaulting to withholding on nonresident partners or shareholders?

-- What are the built-in exceptions to withholding requirements for pass-through entities with nonresident shareholders?
+- What are the built-in exceptions to withholding requirements for pass-through entities with nonresident partners or shareholders?